Chapter 6 Renouncing Custody

 Luke was sitting by the bed, working on his laptop, handling emails.
 At the question, his fingers paused, but he didn't look up.
 "She had something to do.
 She left."

-Luke froze, unable to answer.
+Luke froze, unable to respond.

 "When Andy gets better, I'll take you to the amusement park, okay?
 We'll ride the big Ferris wheel and eat cotton candy.
 It'll be way more fun than staying home with Mommy!"